ClecioJung/Promessa/README.md

 ## Download this project and run the test suite

-In order to download this project and run the test suite of the [Promises/A+](https://github.com/promises-aplus/promises-tests) specification, just type on the console the following commands:
+In order to download this project and run the tests, just type on the console the following commands:

 ```console
 git clone https://github.com/ClecioJung/Promessa.git